 28. Decoupage Glass Magnets

-This quick and easy project is perfect for little ones.
+These quick and easy school auction art projects are perfect for little ones.
 You’ll need glass magnets, glue, Modge Podge, and original artwork made by your students (made with paint, markers, or crayons on paper).
-Have each student make a few, then gather them together in small gift bags and sell as a bundle.
+Have each student make a few, then gather them together in small gift bags and sell them as a bundle.
 Full directions below.

 29. Wall Hanging

 This gorgeous wall hanging is sure to add color to any space.
 Have a large selection of yarn in different colors, sizes, and weights for students to choose from.
 Let students choose if they’d like to braid their strands, finger-knit them into a chain, or simply let them hang straight.
 Attach each student’s strand to a dowel and then add a hanging cord.
 For an extra challenge, teach them how to hand-dye the yarn before they create their strand.